 Activated templates counter

-Your assessment page and assessment templates page have an activated templates counter near the top.
+Your Assessment templates page has an Activated/Licensed templates counter near the top.
 The counter displays the number of templates in use out of the number you're eligible to use according to your licensing agreement.
-Template use is counted at the certification level.

 For further details, see Compliance Manager licensing guidance.